PaddlePaddle/MetaGym/rlschool/quadrupedal/README.md

 "balancebeam": Walk over the balance beam with width of 10 cm

-"cliff": Gallop over big gaps with width of 50 cm
+"gallop": Gallop over big gaps with width of 50 cm

 "Cave": Crawl into caves with height of 18 cm